robertocontini/recipe-finder/README.md

 # recipe-finder
-Find recipes by entering ingredients or keyword, and save them in your favorites.
+Find recipes by text search, and save them in your favorites.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). and use Typescript, Redux, Jest and Cypress for testing
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

+The stack:
+- Typescript
+- Redux Toolkit
+- Jest and Cypress for testing
+- TheMealDB (themealdb.com) for the recipe API.

 ## Available Scripts